 The Saint's story is one with which few American Catholics are familiar.
 That is a tragedy in its own right.
 Though they might not know the Saint's story, many Americans are no doubt familiar with his face.
-The picture, shown below, of the young boy with Cristeros fighters is one that is often seen hanging in Mexican restaurants, among other old photos.
+The picture, shown below, of the young boy with Cristeros fighters is one we often see hanging in Mexican restaurants throughout the United States, among other old photos.
 Probably not too many diners know that a Saint and fighter for religious freedom is looking down at them while they eat.

 After José was captured by government forces fighting the Cristero, he was forced to witness the torture and execution of fellow Catholic countrymen, yet he never wavered in his faithful resolve.
 He was himself was tortured and urged to shout "Death to Christ the King" with the promise his suffering would be over.
 On the day of his torturous execution, the soldiers cut the soles of his feet and he was made to walk barefooted to the grave they had dug for him.
 He was repeatedly stabbed with bayonets as he made his way to the place of his martyrdom.

 During the Cristeros War many Catholics were killed by the Mexican government for their faith.
 This tragic part of recent history is pointedly ignored by the history books in both the United States and Mexico.
-By some accounts, the anti-Catholic Mexican government received military aid from our own government.
 It is a story that needs to be told and learned by all free people.

 Saint José Sánchez del Río is truly a Saint for our times.
 His faithfulness in the face of torture and death should be a model for all of us.
 I pray we can be as strong when our own persecution comes.